Lipoprotein A - The Mass Murderer

 Treatment and Effects

 High lipoprotein (a) is a genetic trait linked to chromosome 6.
-If you have it, it is likely your parents and grandparents had it.
+If you have it, it is likely your parents and grandparents had it and that your children are also affected.

-Niacin (Vitamin B3) is often effective in lowering the Lp(a) in your blood.
+Niacin (Vitamin B3) is often effective in lowering the Lp(a).
 We have also discovered that Bergamot BPF has a favorable effect that rivals or exceeds niacin in some cases.
-And it doesn’t worsen diabetes risk; in fact it has a favorable effect on insulin resistance, an almost universal root cause for atherosclerosis.
+And it doesn’t worsen diabetes risk.
+In fact it has a favorable effect on insulin resistance, an almost universal root cause for atherosclerosis.

 Small decreases can yield more risk reduction than similar reductions of LDL!